Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 "Once, when we first fought the big enemy and when your old Given-Men went back to the gods, I was bigger than Daar, and much stronger, and I thought it would always be so.
 But Daar and his people had their very *thoughts* poisoned by the Big Enemy, and it turned them away from the gods, away from their own *strength."* Yan grew angry just talking about it, and Ferd felt himself growing angry too.
 How could anything do something so *evil?*

-"And...now?
+"And... now?
 I know he is a great leader of the Sky-Tribes…"

 "He is their *greatest* leader.
 He has re-learned the strength the gods gave his people and is helping them all re-learn it for themselves.
 This is good!
 He has also earned a strength they Gave *only* to him.
 I think maybe he was Given to us all by the gods to be the Sky-Chief of all Sky-Chiefs.
 Now he is the strongest man in any Sky-Tribe and he could break me like a twig."

 "...Really?!"

 "Oh yes.
-I...do not like this.
+I... do not like this.
 I will beat War-horse soon I think, and maybe beat him by very much.
-Next spring, when the Fire fills me full again, I will go to Folctha and *win.* I train *very* hard to beat Daar too...but I may not have enough seasons left in me to ever beat him again."
+Next spring, when the Fire fills me full again, I will go to Folctha and *win.* I train *very* hard to beat Daar too... but I may not have enough seasons left in me to ever beat him again."

 Yan trilled at the disbelieving look that Ferd gave him.
 "If you learn *one* thing from the Sky-Tribes but *especially* the Humans, Ferd Given-Man, learn that there are many kinds of strong.
 The People were made by the gods to be very, *very* good at one kind of strong.
 The best at it!
 But we’re so good at that one kind of strong, it’s easy for us to forget to be strong in other ways. *That* is the real reason we want you to fight for the Humans. *Learn* their strength, and make it ours, because we can be strong like them too.
 Bring it back and teach young men, so we can one day be mighty among the Sky-Peoples.
 Is a good thing!
 Will be *very* good for your new tribe, too.
 But I…"